Rootie Kazootie—The Beginning

 DuMont TV Network WABD, April 8, 1956

 Paul’s next puppet project was the television “spectacular”, an all puppet production of the HMS Pinafore.
 Ashley created and operated all of the puppets, and was involved with all aspects of the production.

 For videos of the puppets in action and clips from the Chuck McCann Show, click here.

 Paul and Chuck as Laurel & Hardy.

-Beginning in the late ‘50’s, Paul Ashley and Chuck McCann created some of the most groundbreaking children’s television programs of all time.
-They starred in a series of live, shows broadcast in the New York metropolitan area that were a hit with children and adults alike (‘kidult’).
+In the late ‘50’s, Paul Ashley and Chuck McCann created some of the most groundbreaking children’s television programs of all time.
+They starred in a series of live shows broadcast in the New York metropolitan area that were a hit with children and adults alike (‘kidult’).
 Their unique blend of hilarious live sketch comedy, sight gags and interactions with the fabulous Paul Ashley Puppets™ have stood the test of time and are as funny today as they were then.

 Paul and Chuck were not only business partners, they were best friends.
 There is no better way to describe their relationship than in Chuck's own words in the video below.

 Tribute to Paul Ashley